What is the StartEngine Compliance process?

-Welcome to the StartEngine review process.
-At this point, you have completed your onboarding and are ready for due diligence review.
+Welcome to the StartEngine Compliance process.
+At this point, you have completed your onboarding and are ready for due diligence review by our Compliance team.
 Below is a guide explaining what to expect during this process and why it’s needed.

 Let’s begin with why StartEngine has a due diligence process.

 StartEngine is a registered crowdfunding portal that reports to the Securities and Exchange Commission (“SEC”), and a member of the Financial Industry Regulatory Authority (“FINRA”) and is subject to their rules and regulations.
-As a funding portal, it is our obligation to ensure that the campaigns hosted on our platform meet the legal requirements of equity crowdfunding.
+As a funding portal, it is our obligation to ensure that the campaigns hosted on our platform meet the legal requirements of Regulation Crowdfunding.

 Why is this process important for you?